 The Company considers all highly liquid investments with a maturity of three months or less to be cash and cash equivalents.
 At times, such investments may be in excess of Federal Deposit Insurance Corporation (FDIC) insurance limit.
-There were no cash equivalents held by the Company as at March 31, 2019 and December 31, 2018.
+There were no cash equivalents held by the Company at June 30, 2019 and December 31, 2018.